blueshift-labs/neutron/README.md

 # Neutron

-- A simple apache pulsar client using their C API (2.6.0) and nifs.
+- A simple apache pulsar client using their C/C++ client (2.6.0) and nifs.
 - The persistent_term API is being used so this requires OTP 21+ hence elixir 1.10+.
 - Caution `ack_all` doesn't work as expected with `shared` subscription.